 Why negative reviews are actually important for your business

 All business owners hate negative reviews.
-They cringe at the very sight of 1-2 star review shown on their website, SM or any popular review site, where everyone can see it.
+They cringe at the very sight of 1-2 star reviews shown on their website, SM, or any popular review site, where everyone can see it.

 They work so hard to make things right and give their customers what they need, and they get a negative review?

 The thing is, every business will sooner or later run into an unhappy customer.
 Either because you made a mistake, your staff had a worse day, or maybe a customer wanted to vent out by posting a negative review.

 Having an upset or angry customer is unavoidable.
 And an angry customer’s rant or a one-star review of your newest product will make you angry and upset too.